Skip to main content

 Fetch Event Field Mapping

-As a system integration, the ConnectWise PSA integration has some pre-configured field mappings for default field mapping.
+The ConnectWise PSA system integration includes pre-configured field mappings for the default event source.

 field_mapping (9).png